 Welcome transfer students!
 You will receive an email notification when it’s time for you to apply for on-campus housing.
 We begin sending out fall term housing information in late March.
 We send out winter term Housing information in early November.
 If you don’t receive an email (including a link to your housing application) within four weeks of your enrollment deposit being received or waived, contact us through HELP and include your U-M ID number.

 Submitting an application is not a contractual agreement.
 You are legally bound to a room only when you sign your contract.

-Please return your contract within 30 days.
-Unfortunately, if we do not hear from you by then, we will have to cancel the contract.
+First-year students must submit their application within 30 days.
+Unfortunately, if we do not hear from you by then, we will have to cancel the application.

 Once an assignment has been made, it cannot be changed.
 If you refuse your assignment, we cannot offer you a new assignment until the first day of classes, if there are vacancies.

 When assigning rooms, we do not consider academic unit, employment location, family alumni status or any other factors that are not included on the application.